GServlet/gservlet-api/README.md

 ## Versioning

-We version GServlet by following [Semantic Versioning](https://semver.org), which is a general template that everyone uses and understands.
+We version GServlet by following the [Semantic Versioning](https://semver.org), which is a general template that everyone uses and understands.

 ## Status